 - 14.1.
-Regulated entities should implement policies, procedures, internal control mechanisms and training that: - a) support the protection of privacy of clients' personal information and sensitive personal information, including preventing or minimising the misuse or inappropriate communication of personal information to third parties; and - b) assess the cyber risks that may result in a failure to protect the privacy of personal information including any exposures relating to the use of third-party providers. - 14.2.
-Regulated entities should establish suitable response measures, where a failure to protect the privacy of personal information occurs, including matters such as timely notification to affected customers and relevant competent authorities. - 14.3.
+Regulated entities should implement policies, procedures, internal control mechanisms and training that: - a) support the protection of privacy of clients' personal information and sensitive personal information including preventing or minimising the misuse or inappropriate communication of personal information to third parties; and - b) assess the cyber risks that may result in a failure to protect the privacy of personal information including any exposures relating to the use of third-party providers. - 14.2.
+Regulated entities should establish suitable response measures where a failure to protect the privacy of personal information occurs, including matters such as timely notification to affected customers and relevant competent authorities. - 14.3.
 Regulated entities should comply with applicable local and international data protection laws and regulatory requirements to ensure protection of sensitive and confidential information at all points along the flow of data.
 This includes data at endpoint (such as end user devices mobile, notebooks, personal computers, and removable media), data in transit (data flowing in networks or between sites) and data at rest (data stored in databases, servers, on backup media and in storage platforms). - 14.4.
 Regulated entities should ensure that endpoint devices protect confidential information stored on the devices with strong encryption.
-There should be appropriate controls to address the risks of data theft, data loss and data leakage from endpoint devices, customer service locations and call centres. - 14.5.
+There should be appropriate controls to address the risks of data theft, data loss and data leakage from endpoint devices, customer service locations and call centres.

+- 14.5.
 Regulated entities should, as much as possible, avoid the use of unsafe internet services such as social media sites, cloud-based internet storage sites, and web-based emails to communicate or store confidential information.
 Appropriate control measures should be in place to prevent and detect the use of such services within regulated entities or to report issues with such services should they be employed. - 14.6.
 Whenever confidential data is exchanged internally or externally, regulated entities should take appropriate measures to send information via encrypted channels (e.g. via encrypted mail protocol) or encrypting the email and the contents using strong encryption with adequate key length.
 The encryption key should be sent via a separate transmission channel to the intended recipients.
 Alternatively, regulated entities may choose other secure means to exchange confidential information with their intended recipients. - 14.7.
-Confidential information stored on regulated entities' IT systems, servers and databases should be encrypted and protected through strong access controls, and restricting access on a least privilege basis4. - 14.8.
+Confidential information stored on regulated entities' IT systems, servers and databases should be encrypted and protected through strong access controls, and restricting access on a least privilege basis. - 14.8.
 Regulated entities should assess various methods by which data could be securely removed from storage media and implement measures to prevent the loss of confidential information through the disposal of IT systems. - 14.9.
-Regulated entities should ensure that sensitive or confidential information stored on and accessed by mobile devices should be encrypted to ensure the confidentiality and integrity of this information in storage and transmission.
+Regulated entities should ensure that sensitive or confidential information stored on and accessed by mobile devices should be encrypted to ensure the confidentiality and integrity of this information in storage and transmission. - 14.10.
+Regulated entities should ensure that the processing of sensitive or confidential transaction and customer information occurs in a secure environment. - 14.11.
+Regulated entities should take steps to educate customers on security measures to protect their own mobile devices from viruses and other errant software which could lead to malicious damage and have harmful consequences.